rajdakin/maze/docs/lang.md

 It contains some `.lld` files \(for Level Lang Dictionary).
 Each of there files contains lores for a specific level.
-The only difference between `lld` and `lgd` files is that in the `lld` files, the translation "state" starts with the lang ID.

 It also contains a `lgd.nanorc` file, which is used with Nano \(see [What about that nanorc file?](#what-about-that-nanorc-file)).